 - Continue boiling the jam until the temperature has reached 105C on the thermometer (about 15 mins)

 - Test to see if setting point has been reached by placing a small drop onto that saucer we put in the freezer earlier

-- Leave the jam to cool for 15 mins before potting up into clean, steralised jars
+- Leave the pear jam to cool for 15 mins before potting up into clean, sterilised jars

 Goes great with crumpets